chef-boneyard/chef-web-docs-2016/chef_master/source/community_guidelines.rst

 Disagreements, both social and technical, happen all the time.
 When they occur, we seek to resolve disagreements and differing views constructively and with the help of the community and community processes.
 When disagreements escalate, we ask our community advocates to step in to moderate, mediate, and help resolve tense situations.

 The |chef| community advocates are well informed on how to deal with incidents.
 Report the incident (preferably in writing) to one of the community advocates listed below.
-See the "Roles" section above for a description of each role.

 .. list-table::
    :widths: 60 420